Dr. Bernhard Loll

 One class of enzymes of interest are terpene cyclases.
 Terpenes constitute the largest and most diverse one present in almost all species, including plants, fungi and bacteria.
 Because of their immense structural and bioactive diversity, terpenes are present in many modern strands of the chemical, biotechnological and pharmaceutical industry.
 Most of these complex polycyclic molecules are difficult to access by chemical synthesis.
 The variety of terpene molecules with elaborate stereochemistry and regioselectivity is generated by terpene synthases, sometimes referred to as terpene cyclases.
 By site-directed mutagenesis amino acids in the active site of terpene cyclases can be altered to obtain novel products compared to the native product.
 Moreover the novel products can be further modified and functionalized by classical organic chemistry.
 We are aiming to elucidate high resolution structures of various terpene cyclases in different states along the reaction coordinate to deepen our understanding of the cyclization mechanism.
 The obtained results will help in the design of variant terpene cyclases.

 Methods: We overexpress proteins in bacteria or insect cells.
 They are subsequently purified and biophysical characterized (multi-angle-light scattering, thermofluor analysis, etc).
 To gain structural information of biomacromolecules, we perform crystallization.
-By X-ray crystallography, we obtain structures that are further analyzed investigated.
+By X-ray crystallography and cryo-electron microscopy, we obtain structures that are further investigated.
 Structure-based mutagenesis is employed to alter and thereby to optimize catalysis.

 Prof. Dr. Mathias Christmann, Freie Universität Berlin